MolotovCherry/Android-ImageMagick7/README.md

 ### Why won't the binary execute properly?

 Either you are using the wrong architecture (we only support armv8a), or your source code for running the binary is wrong.
 See the example code in the [example android app](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/example-app/android/app).
 Everything you need is here.

-### How to build using NDK..?
-I'm so confused

-Check out the Building from Source part above.
-Also, make sure you thoroughly read the [Google NDK docs](https://developer.android.com/studio/projects/install-ndk).
-Supporting code, gradle files for building, is all in the [example android app](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/example-app/android/app).

 ### I'm getting some errors about not being able to write TMP files..?